Wolfe Research lifts Spirit Airlines Inc. [SAVE] price estimate. Who else is bullish?

-Spirit Airlines Inc. [NYSE: SAVE] slipped around -0.15 points on Thursday, while shares priced at $21.87 at the close of the session, down -0.68%.
-The company report on March 30, 2022 that Spirit’s ATL Guests Seeing Shorter Check-in Queues Due to New Innovative Self-Service and Biometric Options.
+Spirit Airlines Inc. [NYSE: SAVE] jumped around 4.93 points on Tuesday, while shares priced at $26.92 at the close of the session, up 22.42%.
+The company report on April 5, 2022 that Spirit Airlines Confirms Receipt of Unsolicited Proposal from JetBlue Airways.

+Spirit Airlines, Inc. (“Spirit” or the “Company”) (NYSE:SAVE) today announced that it has received an unsolicited proposal from JetBlue Airways (“JetBlue”) (Nasdaq: JBLU) to acquire all of the outstanding shares of Spirit’s common stock in an all-cash transaction for $33.00 per share.

+Consistent with its fiduciary duties, the Spirit Board of Directors will work with its financial and legal advisors to evaluate JetBlue’s proposal and pursue the course of action it determines to be in the best interests of Spirit and its stockholders.
+The Board will conduct this evaluation in accordance with the terms of the Company’s merger agreement with Frontier and respond in due course.
+Spirit shareholders do not need to take any action at this time.

 What do top market gurus say about Spirit Airlines Inc. [SAVE]?